 The University of Manitoba does not offer specialized training for Air Traffic Control.
 Please visit the links below for information on employment requirements.

 Information for foreign-trained Air Traffic Controllers - from the Canadian Information Centre for International Credentials

 Labour market information informs users of supply and demand for specific occupations and sectors.
 It includes such things as salary and job outlook information.
 These resources support informed career decision making and job search efforts.

-Directories, Industry Associations and Sector Councils
+Directories, Industry Associations, and Sector Councils

 These resources provide industry news, labour market information and a list of potential employers.
 Remember, there are usually multiple industries worth exploring.

 Search occupations of interest in the industry-specific job boards below to learn about skill requirements, employers, job duties and available jobs.
 You may also wish to search more general online job boards.

-Date modified: August 2017
+Date modified: September 6, 2017